mehulagg/gitlab_test/doc/user/project/settings/index.md

 unarchived.
 Only project Owners and Admin users have the [permissions](../../permissions.md#project-members-permissions) to archive a project.

-When a project is archived, the repository, issues, merge requests, and all other features are read-only.
+When a project is archived, the repository, packages, issues, merge requests, and all other features are read-only.
 Archived projects are also hidden in project listings.